 Can you get free health insurance in Indiana?
 A legitimate policy that covers office visits, prescriptions, hospital stays, the ER, maternity and most other medical expenses?
-Thanks to Obamacare, the Indiana Health Exchange and “The Affordable Care Act,” Hoosier residents can qualify for the federal subsidy that can potentially pay up to 100% of premiums.
+Thanks to recent legislation, the Indiana Health Exchange and “The Affordable Care Act,” Hoosier residents can qualify for the federal subsidy that can potentially pay up to 100% of premiums.
 Many persons refer to this as a very gratuitous Marketplace.
 The larger your household, the higher your federal subsidy.
+Also, many Silver-tier plans that qualify for “cost-sharing” will feature very low deductibles and copays.

 Who Gets Free Coverage?